Kłodzko Fortress: History

 A stronghold on Kłodzko's Castle Hill was mentioned for the first time in the Chronicle of Bohemians, written by Cosmas of Prague.
 Most probably, it was a complex of wooden buildings, protected with a palisade.
 Kłodzko itself is located along the strategic route between Wrocław and Prague, and its role as a trading point must have been significant since the early Middle Ages.
-In 1114, the stronghold was captured and destroyed by Bohemian troops under prince Soběslav, who at the same time reconquered the whole area.
+In 1114, the stronghold was captured and destroyed by Bohemian troops under Duke Soběslav, who at the same time reconquered the whole area.

 In 1129, Soběslav rebuilt the town and placed a castellan there.
 Some time around 1300, a spacious castle was built on the hill, which became seat of the Kłodzko County.
 Gradually, the castle grew, a church and a chapel were added and in 1557, Lorenz Krischke, architect at the court of Prince Ernest of Bavaria, built the Lower Castle.
 In the 16th century, there were five wells in the castle with the oldest one from 1393.

 In 1622, during the Thirty Years' War, after the long siege, the fortress was captured by the Austrian Army.
 The city was besieged in June of that year, but for a long time resisted the attackers.
 Finally, the Austrians brought in two large cannons - the Wingless Dragon and the Black Sow to fire upon the walls of Kłodzko and the city surrendered on October 25.
 In subsequent years the Austrians modernized the fortress and replaced ancient fortifications with up-to-date bastions.

 In 1742, during the War of the Austrian Succession the city together with its stronghold was conquered by Prussia under Frederick II.
 The city itself surrendered on January 14, but the fortress, with 2000 soldiers, held out until April 25, when starvation made further resistance impossible.
 Out of the initial Austrian garrison of 2000, only 200 survived, "pale as shadows".
 The Prussians expanded the fortress, making it a defensive one.
 Major works continued during the Silesian Wars, until 1770, however, the fortress was not fully completed 200 years after the Austrians began to modernize it.

-in 1745 by Friedrich II order at Glatz under the guard of Heinrich August de la Motte Fouqué was imprisoned a Prussian officer Friedrich von der Trenck.
+in 1745 by Frederick II order at Kłodzko (then under the Germanized name Glatz) under the guard of Heinrich August de la Motte Fouqué was imprisoned a Prussian officer Friedrich von der Trenck.
 Next year he escaped from the fortress.